IAmHarshit0/OldCarPriceEstimator/README.md

 - Max Power
 - Year, Ownership, Seats, etc.

-➡️ On submit, the app returns a **predicted price** instantly using the trained model.
+➡️ By clicking on Estimate Price, the app returns a **predicted price** instantly using the trained model.

 ---